Smudge202/smudge202.github.io/_posts/2015-08-04-conventions-casing.md

 * For 3 letters or more, treat the Acronym as a normal word (i.e. `var xmlReader = new XmlReader()`)
 * For 2 letter acronyms, use all upper, **except** in the case of a well known acronym such as `Id`.

 For the most part you should avoid defining Acronyms in your code.
-There is almost no restriction on member/type name length, so describe your code's intent so that it's easy to read.
+There is almost no restriction on member/type name length, so describe your code's intent.
+Not everyone in your company may share your knowledge of the domain.
+Not everyone using your software may consider an acronym you used during your computing degree as _common_ as you do.

+Write code so that it's easy to read.
+For everyone.

 _If you need the code obfuscated, use a tool to do so, don't be a tool_.